PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/ClusteringKMeans.md

 algorithm with explicit labels.
 The algorithm automatically looks for underlying features in the dataset which lead to clusters which are similar.

-## 2) Workshop
+## K-Means Clustering

+One of the most commonly used clustering algorithms is the **K-Means** algorithm.
+The goal of the K-Means algorithm is to find clusters of data points such that the distance between the data points within a cluster is minimized, and the distance between the clusters is maximized.
+The k-means algorithm, while being relatively simple to understand, is a powerful algorithm that can be used for a variety of clustering tasks.

+Please watch the following video to get an insight into K-Means Clustering.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/lQ39ZRFfYbI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Blended Learning: DataCamp

-Now, we're introduced to Cluster analysis it's time ground down these fundamental by doing a workshop on the ```KMeans``` algorithm.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Clustering: K-Means**, in particular:
+Now, we're introduced to Cluster analysis it's time ground down these fundamental by doing a interactive workshop on the clustering algorithm.
+Open the [Cluster Analysis in Python](https://app.datacamp.com/learn/courses/cluster-analysis-in-python){:target="_blank"}.
-- Lesson: K-Means Clustering
-- Quiz: K-Means Clustering
-- Lesson: K-Means++ Clustering

 > You will have time to work on the Handwriting Recognition using K-Means project tomorrow in the data lab.

+## Assignment

+Create a new markdown file in your repository called `ClusteringKMeans.md` and answer the following questions:

+1. What is the difference between supervised and unsupervised learning?
+2. In your opinion, what are the advantages and disadvantages of unsupervised learning?
+3. List 3 examples of unsupervised learning.
+4. Looking back at the creative brief, are there applications ?
+Be creative and think outside the box!

 # Next up!

 Coming Datalab we will reflect on K-means Clustering Analyses again and give you an opportunity to ask any questions you might have.

 In datalab, we will apply K-means clustering on our problem statement for the Oosterhout dataset!